corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/cordapps/api-states.md

 * `QueryableState`, which allows the state to be queried in the node’s database using custom attributes (see api-persistence).
-* `SchedulableState`, which allows us to schedule future actions for the state (e.g. a coupon payment on a bond) (see [Event Scheduling]({{< relref "../event-scheduling.md" >}}).
+* `SchedulableState`, which allows us to schedule future actions for the state (for example, a coupon payment on a bond) (see [Event Scheduling]({{< relref "../event-scheduling.md" >}}).